zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 * All 12 user stories have passed their acceptance criteria tests.
 There are no issues or concerns at this time.

 ### Unit Testing and Code Coverage
 Our testing strategy was to reach a minimum of 90% coverage for each class.
-We effectively created tests while we implemented the code itself to avoid missing any tests in the long-run.
+We achieved this by effectively creating tests while we implemented the code itself to avoid missing any methods.

 ![Unit Testing](checkout-controller-code-coverage.png)